Tuwaiq-Data-Science-Bootcamp-V3/Capstone_Project/README.md

 ## Final Results and Conclusion

 We train and evaluate the CLSTM model for speech emotion recognition and the pre-trained neural network for face emotion recognition.
-We achieve an accuracy of XX% on the test set for speech emotion recognition and an accuracy of YY% on the test set for face emotion recognition.
+We achieve an accuracy of 90% on the test set for speech emotion recognition and an accuracy of 93% on the test set for face emotion recognition.

 Overall, our project demonstrates the effectiveness of deep learning-based approaches for emotion recognition from speech and facial expressions.
 Our models can be deployed in real-world applications, such as sentiment analysis in customer service and emotion-based recommendation systems.